lycus/mci/docs/instruction_set.rst

 **Operand type**
     None

-Performs a bit-wise complement negation operation on all elements of an array or vector.
+Performs a bit-wise complement negation operation on all elements of an array, vector, or static array.

 If any of the involved arrays/vectors are null, undefined behavior occurs.

-The two source registers must be arrays or vectors of the types allowed in bit.neg_, and must have the same element type.
+The two source registers must be arrays, vectors, or static arrays of the types allowed in bit.neg_, and must have the same element type.

 array.not
 ---------